About this Test

 - You may have seen blood in your urine or your doctor may have found blood in your urine during a routine urine test.

 - You may have a history of kidney disease the doctor is rechecking.

 You may eat, drink, and take medications as you usually do.

 You will be asked to lie on an exam table.
 Warm gel will be applied to your abdomen which helps to optimize the images.
 Pictures will be seen on a computer screen during the exam.

 After the Test

 You may be asked to wait while the images are reviewed.
-There are no further restrictions.
-You may resume your regular diet.

 The pictures are reviewed by the radiologist and the results are sent to your doctor.
 The results cannot be given to you by the sonographer administering the test.

 Your doctor may have also ordered a bladder sonogram.
 This is done to check for abnormalities in the bladder and to check how well your bladder empties.

 - If you are also scheduled for a bladder sonogram, your bladder must be full for the test; drink 24 to 32 ounces (3 to 4 large glasses) of water.